AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: handler is not allowed in SPARK

-This error is issued on exception handlers.
-For example, on the following
+.. index:: Exception handlers

-code:
+This error is issued for exception handlers.
+For example:

 .. code-block:: ada